saizen408/meta-rpi4b-dev/README.md

 # meta-rpi4b-dev Yocto Layer

 ## Description
 This is an application layer for the Raspberry Pi 4B which has some basic Linux Dev Utilities installed.
-Raspbian is currently only avaiable in 64-bit
+Also, this Yocto Distro has the Real-Time Kernel Patch applied along with aptitude package management.

 ## Dependencies
 This layer depends on: